grisuno/LazyOwn/README.md

 :param line: is optional you can pass the name and lastname as an argument example: username_anarchy firstname lastname
 :returns: None

+## emp3r0r
+Command emp3r0r Downloads and sets up the Emperor server for local exploitation.

+This function performs the following tasks:
+1. Checks if Emperor is already downloaded.
+2. Downloads the Emperor tar.xz file if not already present.
+3. Extracts the contents into the sessions directory.
+4. Executes the Emperor server.
+5. Prepares the agent download command based on the OS Host and copies it to the clipboard.

+Args:
+    line (str): Optional arguments to specify port Relay

+Returns:
+    None

+Example:
+    emp3r0r 6666

+Notes:
+    - Ensure that the required dependencies are installed.

+## template_helper_serializer
+Handles the creation and serialization of a template helper.

+This function performs the following tasks:
+1. Retrieves the filename and data to be written from the input line.
+2. Initializes a template file and writes the data to it.
+3. Serializes the template data and outputs the result.

+Args:
+    line (str): The input line containing the filename and data in the format "filename, data".

+Returns:
+    None

+Raises:
+    None

+Example:
+    template_helper_serializer shell.php, <?php system($_GET[0]); ?>

+## gospherus
+Command gospherus: Clones and uses the Gopherus tool to generate gopher payloads for various services.
+Use the command template_helper_serializer to generate the serialization payload. more info help template_helper_serializer

+This function performs the following tasks:
+0. Install Python2 (Old protocol, old t00l, old python)
+1. Checks if Gopherus is already cloned in the external/.exploit directory.
+2. Clones the Gopherus repository if not already present.
+3. Enumerates the possible exploits and prompts the user to choose one.
+4. Runs the selected exploit using Gopherus.

+Args:
+    line (str): Optional argument for specifying the chosen exploit.

+Returns:
+    None

+Example:
+    gospherus 2

+## wpscan
+Command wpscan: Installs and runs WPScan to perform WordPress vulnerability scanning.

+This function performs the following tasks:
+1. Checks if WPScan is installed.
+2. Installs WPScan using gem if not already installed.
+3. Prompts the user for a URL to scan.
+4. Allows the user to choose additional WPScan options such as --stealthy or --enumerate.
+5. Executes the WPScan command with the chosen options.

+Args:
+    line (str): Optional argument to specify the URL or additional WPScan options.

+Returns:
+    None

+Example:
+    wpscan --url blog.tld

+## createjsonmachine_batch
+Create multiple JSON payload files based on a CSV input file from HackerOne.

+This function processes a CSV file located in the 'sessions' directory.
+The CSV file must contain information about different assets, including 'identifier', 'eligible_for_bounty', and 'eligible_for_submission'.
+For each asset where both 'eligible_for_bounty' and 'eligible_for_submission' are set to True, a JSON payload file is created using a predefined template.

+The CSV must contain the following columns:
+- 'identifier': Domain or asset name used to generate the URL and domain for the payload.
+- 'eligible_for_bounty': A boolean indicating if the asset is eligible for bounty.
+- 'eligible_for_submission': A boolean indicating if the asset is eligible for submission.

+For each eligible asset:
+- The URL is generated based on the 'identifier' field.
+- The domain is derived from the 'identifier' field.
+- The 'rhost' field in the JSON payload is updated using the IP address obtained by pinging the domain.

+The JSON payload is saved in the format 'payload_<identifier>.json'.

+Parameters:
+line (str): An optional string parameter.
+If provided, it selects the corresponding CSV file
+            in the 'sessions' directory based on the user's input.

+Returns:
+None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.